zikusooka/Jambula-OS/README.md

 ![alt text](logo.png "Jambula OS (Pi Edition)")
 # Jambula-OS

-Jambula OS is a custom and embedded Linux distribution used by Jambula Labs to build smart devices such as JambulaTV, a low cost and smart home hub that automates several tasks in your house or apartment while providing security and privacy to you and your family.
+Jambula OS is a custom and embedded Linux distribution for use on SoC devices such as the Raspberry Pi

+It is mainly used by our company i.e. Jambula Labs to build smart devices such as JambulaTV, a low cost and smart home hub that automates several tasks in your house or apartment while providing security and privacy to you and your family.
 Read more about it at: https://jambulatv.com